Using the Table Data Type in SQL Server 2000

 don't want to get too far behind.
 So today, I'm going to fill you in

-data type and show you some of its uses.
+on the table data type and show you some of its uses.
 Tuck this

 away in your SQL Server bag of tricks, because it will probably come in